10 Types of Effective Instagram Captions (with Examples + Tips!)

 8. The One that Builds Community

-I think we all can admit the best thing to come from Instagram is the communities we’ve all built within and outside of the app.
+I think we all can admit the best thing to come from Instagram is the communities we’ve all built both within and outside of the app.
 A great way to expand and strengthen those communities is to invite your followers to tag a friend who would appreciate seeing your post or can relate to the subject at hand.
 Doing so also gives you the opportunity to connect with new people and potential followers.

 Examples